This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Carefully spoon green chile and corn mixture into each pepper.
-Fill each pepper with shredded cheese and bake in oven for 15 minutes or until cheese is bubbly and melted.
+• Bake for 15 minutes or until the cheese is bubbly and melted.

-• Top with crumbled cotija cheese, freshly diced tomatoes and a dollop of plain Greek yogurt or sour cream.
+• Top with crumbled cotija cheese, freshly diced tomatoes, a dollop of sour cream, and some chopped cilantro.

 Nutrition